 Their texture was almost indescribably moist, with a slightly chewy exterior that belied a literal burst of flavor when you bit into it.
 The rum didn’t overpower the seasonings, or vice versa, leading to perfectly balanced bites that we savored throughout the day.

-With our international blog, Green Global Travel, we’ve been blessed to travel around the world, including Caribbean countries like the Bahamas, Barbados, Jamaica, etc. We’ve never tasted a finer rum cake, and will likely return to Blue Ridge to pick up more soon!
+With our international blog, Green Global Travel, we’ve been blessed to travel around the world, including Caribbean countries like the Bahamas, Barbados, Jamaica, etc. We’ve never tasted a finer rum cake, and will likely return to Blue Ridge GA to pick up more soon!

 After one bite, it was easy to see why QVC approached Correa about selling these delectable desserts on a mass scale.
 With one smart Shark Tank-style investor to help her ramp up production, these rum cakes could be a nationally-known smash. –by Bret Love; photos by Bret Love & Mary Gabbett